Permanent On-The-Job Injuries That Affect The Whole Person

 The whole person rating goes into a formula which determines how much you are paid in permanent disability benefits.
 Make sure you receive a fair evaluation before you agree to the impairment rating.
 Attorney Cliff Eley, with more than 30 years of experience, can explain and protect your rights.
 Cliff serves injured workers throughout Colorado.

 A whole person rating can vary from one doctor to another.
-Because the rating can affect your compensation, talk to an attorney before accepting the rating you received.
+Because the rating can affect your compensation, talk to a Denver worker’s compensation attorney before accepting the rating you received.
 Call or email the Eley Law Firm in Denver if you have questions about workers’ compensation impairment ratings or any other issue in Colorado workers’ compensation law.
 The consultation is free.

 Schedule your free case evaluation